Ctrl-Mila/university-coursework/programming-workshop/imperative-programming/recursion/README.md

 # Recursion – Programming Workshop

-This section contains selected recursive programming exercises developed during the course **Programming Workshop** (Analista Programador Universitario – UNLP).

 The focus is on understanding recursive problem solving, base cases, and correct function decomposition.

-## 📘 Topics covered

-- Recursive algorithms
-- Base and recursive cases
-- Traversal of data structures using recursion
+The covered topics are recursive algorithms, base and recursive cases, and traversal of data structures using recursion.

-## 🧠 Skills demonstrated
+## Skills

 - Recursive reasoning
 - Problem decomposition
 - Algorithmic thinking

-> Exercises are presented in Spanish as part of the original academic coursework.